Botox for stroke patients offers a temporary solution to spasticity — but you can see long-term results if you seek treatment correctly.

 Most patients aren’t told exactly how Botox works, so they only see short-term results.
 This article will show you how to turn your temporary gains from Botox into lasting relief.

 Trying Botox for stroke recovery might be a waste of time and money unless you fully understand the following concepts.

 Understanding the Root Cause of Spasticity

-Spasticity is a condition where muscles become stiff and contracted after neurological injury like stroke.
+Spasticity is a condition where muscles become stiff due to prolonged muscle contraction after neurological injury like stroke.